asaghafi/EGAIN/README.md

 # Impute Missing
-After loading the data with missing values and storing it as numpy ndarray (float), set hyperparameters, then use EGAIN function to impute missing values:
+After loading the data with missing values and storing it as numpy ndarray (float), set hyperparameter values, then use EGAIN function to impute missing values:

 ```python
 ## Load data with missing values and store it as numpy ndarray